 Feminine betrayal in one form or another is more or less inevitable

-Sexual thrills come with a cost, but are worth the price
+Sexual thrills come with a cost

 The impossibility of escaping one’s character or fate